On the alternatives to the ideal mathematical points-like separatedness: What is the shape of a mathematical point

-In fact, within the SF (that is, using only the elements, or 'building blocks', that it offers and permits), it is not possible to represent precisely (that is, with a precision that would be exact and not merely an 'arbitrary' one) a curve, which would change smoothly, in a sense in more than one dimension at once (Figure \ref{Fig1}c, left).
+In fact, within the SF (that is, using only the elements, or 'building blocks', that it offers and permits), it is not possible to represent precisely (that is, with a precision that would be exact and not merely an 'arbitrary' one) a curve, which can be considered as something changing smoothly, in a sense in more than one direction at once (or, more precisely speaking, in no specific direction), as the one in Figure \ref{Fig1}c, left.
 If we assume two dimensions, we are allowed then to take steps from one point onto another either along horizontal or vertical dimension, but not along the two at the same time (Figure \ref{Fig1}c, right).
 Unless we were rotating the coordinate axes by a certain degree in incremental steps, only then, at each such incremental step, we could 'move' along a new dimension, which would be at a certain angle to the preceding one, 'visiting' different points along this new dimension.
 The variable representing the angle, however, relative to a baseline level, would itself form a dimension of the same kind, that is, with the angle value represented at each step again as a distinct separate point along the $angle$-axis.
-To draw a 'smooth' curve (in the informal sense of a shape with no abrupt, sharp turns, 'bending' smoothly) as in Figure \ref{Fig1}c, left, is actually to just not respect the strict rules of the game as imposed (on itself) by the SF, trying to prove that possible might be something which in fact is not.
-One draws what is assumed to be a smooth curve, and then tries to describe it somehow using exact numbers (represented here by the points' locations), while they are not applicable as unable to represent a smooth, gradual change.
-At least part of this illusion (of, at least, a possibility of attaining the exact precision) can be attributed to this assumption (or, convention), saying that any of the points, being parts of which the curve supposedly consists, actually has no shape, or can be taken to be of arbitrary shape, especially round, and thus, as the argument goes, from such points surely we could construct a 'smooth' curvy shape.
-Another assumption, likely also contributing here, as we have already mentioned, is that those parts have no (or at most 'neglectible') size.
+To draw a 'smooth' curve (in the informal sense of a shape with no abrupt, sharp turns) as in Figure \ref{Fig1}c, left, is actually to just not respect the strict rules of the game as imposed (on itself) by the SF, trying to prove that possible might be something which in fact is not.
+One draws what is assumed to be a smooth curve (which never goes exactly vertically, horizontally, or in any other specific direction), and then tries to describe it somehow using exact numbers (represented here by the points' locations), while they are not applicable as unable to represent a smooth, gradual change\footnote{One could suggest, as one of conceivable arguments in defence of SF in this respect, that the curve depicted in Figure \ref{Fig1}c, left, represents in fact a point in a space with a curvilinear coordinate axis, and it is distinct (from other points) along one specific (although intrinsically curved) dimension, and such curvilinear system of reference can be defined abstractly, using exact numbers, rebutting thus our claim of the SF's capabilities being overrated.
+Our response to this would be that the point is that what is not possible to represent precisely within the SF is not (an exact value of) an abstract notion of curvature, which obviously it is, but rather an actual change (note that here, describing change, we do not mean 'actual' to be synonymous with 'physical'), where a given magnitude never takes any specific value, be it angle, or curvature, or anything else.
+In other words, this example with the change of angle (with the curve possibly, but not necessarily, representing some physical motion) is just one specific instance from the general, abstract class of phenomena in application to which the SF seems to be helpless (albeit undoubtedly resourceful, always providing one with means to make up to a certain extent for this deficiency, effectively masking its true limits.).}.
+At least part of this illusion (of, at least, a potential possibility of attaining the exact precision) can be attributed to this assumption (or, convention), saying that any of the points, being parts of which the curve supposedly consists, actually has no shape, or can be taken to be of arbitrary shape, especially round, and thus, as the argument goes, from such points surely we could construct a 'smooth' curvy shape.
+Another assumption, likely also contributing here, as we have already mentioned, is that those parts have no (or at most 'negligible') size.